DigitalNZ/supplejack_common/ROADMAP.md

 Functionality to add

-- Implement document method for OAI and RSS
+- Implement document method for OAI

 Modifiers to implement